Revo-lutionary/KarakMenu/README.md

 # How to use
 By default, you can toggle the Menu GUI on/off by pressing "del" on your keyboard.
 (If you don't have a del key on ur your keyboard try "ctrl+M".
 If that doesn't work press "windows" then search "on screen keyboard"
-If the installation doesn't work, open a ticket in our discord server which the invite is https://discord.gg/fKNHf3YdgU and we will help you as soon as possible.
+If the installation doesn't work, open a ticket in our discord server which the invite is [our discord](https://discord.gg/fKNHf3YdgU) and we will help you as soon as possible.

 Enjoy your gameplay with *KarakMenu*!